kylermurphy/kylermurphy.github.io/_pages/cv.md

 ## Teaching

 - Introduction to Astrophysical Programming (UMD)
   - Introduces students to UNIX and running commands within a Linux, Mac, and Windows Bash/Windows Subsystem for Linux terminal.
 Learn the basics of scientific programming including good programming style, data types, control flow, numerical methods and scientific analysis, and visualization.
-Introduce students to versrion control via Git and GitHub.
+Introduces students to version control via Git and GitHub.
 - First and Second Year Physics Labs (UofA)
   - Taught labs of up to 60 students, developed weekly lectures introducing students to the fundamentals of scientific analysis, reporting, and computational analysis.